soundasleep/jevon.org/_includes/cv/talks.md

 ## Selected Talks

+2026
+: _"Why I didn't use generative AI in my game: And why you shouldn't either"_, Play by Play 2026

 2025
-: "Creating games with weird game engines",
+: _"Creating games with weird game engines"_,
   NZGDC 2025

 2024